lancer73/rms_container/README.md

 podman start [cameraname]
 ```

-You can view the start output by issuing (and exit with the ctrl-p ctrl-q keycombos:
+You can view the start output by issuing (and exit with the ctrl-p ctrl-q keycombos):
 ```
 podman attach [cameraname]
 ```